ColleSerre/ColleSerre/README.md

 20. A website that can use Instagram's API to graph out every mutual friendship (not really possible since Instagram's API requires auth to access user's subs)

 20. Site qui joue une musique à une heure précise (pour le nouvel an)

+21. An NFC/RFID jukebox .
+You choose your music by taping a device on the box.

+22. Bot Twitter qui vérifie les infos (recherches à faire sur les méthodes utilisées par les journalistes)

+23. Program that can determine formulas based on output and parameters using ai